National Black HIV/AIDS Awareness Day

-The U.S. Government Observes National Black HIV/AIDS Awareness Day
+The U.S. Government recognizes National Black HIV/AIDS Awareness Day.

-NIH Strategic Plan for HIV and HIV-Related Research (FY 2019-2020), from the National Institutes of Health (NIH) Office of AIDS Research (OAR).
-The Plan describes NIH research priorities to prevent, treat, and eventually cure HIV/AIDS.
-An overarching focus of NIH HIV research is to better understand health disparities, including disparities that may be linked to race and ethnicity.
+- NIH Strategic Plan for HIV and HIV-Related Research (FY 2021—2025), from the National Institutes of Health (NIH) Office of AIDS Research (OAR).
+The Plan describes NIH research priorities to prevent, treat, and eventually cure HIV and AIDS.
+Reducing health disparities is a crosscutting area of research emphasized in the Plan.

-- Research within the past year, from PubMed.gov
+- Research within the past one year, from PubMed.gov.

-- Research from the Education Resources Information Center (ERIC)
+- Research within the past one year, from the Education Resources Information Center (ERIC).